A 17th-century runaway. A subverted folk song. A demand for power.

 for performers and concert programmers

 The text moves from confinement to command.
-In the spoken 17th-century narration, the protagonist laments that “the world is a small cage for a woman,” longing for the salt air and the sea.
-By the finale, the traditional folk song is dismantled and rebuilt into a hymn of victory: she refuses to be the cabin boy—she becomes the Captain.
+In the spoken 17th-century narration, the protagonist laments that ‘the world is a small cage for a woman’, longing for the salt air and the sea.
+By the finale, the folk song is dismantled and rebuilt into a hymn of victory.
+She transcends the role of the cabin boy—she becomes the Captain.

-The structure creates a theatrical dialogue between eras.
-The spoken narration utilizes original 17th-century style texts, grounding the work in historical reality, while the soprano sings in modern language, providing the protagonist’s contemporary perspective.
+The music creates a theatrical dialogue between eras.
+The spoken narration uses original 17th-century texts to ground the work in history, while the soprano sings in modern language.

 For performers